melsofany/EcoSync/replit.md

 - **✅ No Historical Data**: Eliminated all historical pricing displays as requested by user
 - **✅ User Satisfaction**: Interface now meets user requirements for simplicity

+### Item Numbering System Update (August 3, 2025)
+- **✅ New P- Format**: Changed all item numbers from ELEK format to P-000001 format
+- **✅ Database Function**: Created generate_p_number() function for automatic P- number generation
+- **✅ Mass Update**: Updated all 2,040 existing items to use new P- numbering format
+- **✅ Schema Update**: Modified items table to use new default numbering function
+- **✅ UI Updates**: Updated all screens to reflect new P- format in forms and displays
+- **✅ Standardization**: Unified item numbering across all system components

 ### Intelligent Item Matching System
 - **Approach**: Manual intelligent analysis without external AI dependencies
 - **Purpose**: Duplicate detection and item unification using advanced text matching